There is a new buzzword in the world of finance, and it’s ethical investing.

 The product might include a few aspects of an ethical fund (like a cool name, logo or promo video) but behind the scenes is made up of everyday non-value-based investments.

-It’s like when you buy a food labelled organic, but then look at the ingredients and struggle to find anything organic in the list.
+It’s like when you buy a food is branded “organic”, but then look at the ingredients and struggle to find anything organic in the list.

 Luckily transparency is very obvious nowadays so every investor can do their due diligence and work out what it includes in their investment.